Weight loss is a common goal, but many people rush the process, often falling into the trap of an extreme diet or pushing workout regimes.

 These habits support not only weight loss but also overall health and well-being.

 Quick fixes fade, but a long-term strategy will keep you fit for life.
+In a world buzzing with '30-day challenges' and 'miracle diets', it's easy to get caught in the trap of quick fixes.
+While tempting, these fleeting solutions often lead to disappointment and a frustrating cycle of regaining.
 Here’s how to build one:

 - Track your habits: Use a journal or app to track meals, workouts, and mood.